anushaporeddy030697/student_internship_management/README.md

 01/25/23-- Discussed about adding more filter components to shortlist jobs based on those filters like company name, job title, passedout year etc

+02/01/23-- Worked on Search bar and added more functionality to filter the things like based on salary, company name, job role.

 </a></p>

 ** Manikanta Arumilli **